 Those 10 points being shared with the client team I scheduled a meeting with them, where we agreed upon a plan to do extensive server log file analysis, meticulous coding audit and use external tools like Ahrefs or Semrush to acquire more migration error data and prepare an organized task list to fix them accordingly.

 I also published a Magento SEO audit article, you may find it useful.
-Please read my ecommerce strategies article as well.
+Please read my ecommerce marketing tips article as well.
 Lastly, you can hire me for ecommerce SEO and digital marketing projects and I would like to help.